Owner’s Premium & Simultaneous Issue Discount – Under the New CFPB Rules

 Making a Smooth Transition to the New Closing Disclosure Form

-As the real estate community makes the transition to the new rules and new forms set forth by the CFPB beginning October 3, there will be a short period where pre-existing escrow transactions will close using the HUD-1 Settlement Statement and new transactions will use the new Closing Disclosure Form.
+As the real estate community makes the transition to the new rules and new forms set forth by the CFPB beginning August 1, there will be a period where existing escrow transactions will use the HUD-1 Settlement Statement and new transactions will begin using the new Closing Disclosure Form.

 The Loan Application Date is the Determining Factor